solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 savefig("images/cases_simple.png") #Save plot as png image
 ```

 The map function takes a mapping function and the data to apply the function to.
-Here I pass a anonymous function to pick up the Cases field and the data I got from the API call.
+I pass a anonymous function to pick up the Cases field and the data I got from the API call.
 Now that the data is a nice array of values let's plot it and see what's what.

 ![Plotted case data](/img/trying-out-julia/cases_simple.png)